s-hamann/ansible-self-service-password/README.md

 * `ssp_change_sshkey`
   Enable support for changing SSH keys via Self Service Password.
   Defaults to `false`.
+* `ssp_use_exop`
+  Whether to use the LDAP password change extended operation instead of just setting the password attribute.
+  This allows for further password policy checks done by the LDAP server.
+  Defaults to `false`.
 * `ssp_hash_passwords`
   Set to `true` to pass hashed passwords to the LDAP directory.
   Set to `false` to pass clear text passwords and let the directory handle hashing.
   The latter is required for a directory-side password policy to work.
   Defaults to `false`.
+  Ignored if `ssp_use_exop` is `true`.
 * `ssp_password_length`
   Password minimal length requirement.
   Optional.
+* `ssp_min_diff`
+  Minimum number of characters that need to be different from the old passwords.
+  Defaults to `0`;
 * `ssp_password_complexity`
   The number of character classes required for new passwords.
   Sensible values are `2`, `3` or `4`.
+  Optional.
+* `ssp_forbidden_words`
+  A list of words that may not be used in passwords.
+  Optional.
+* `ssp_forbidden_fields`
+  A list of LDAP fields on the user entry whose values may not be used in the password of the same user.
   Optional.
 * `ssp_check_pwned`
   Check passwords against publicly known password leaks using the https://haveibeenpwned.com/ API.